DanHefrman/test/Resource-Hub-Mark_II/Content/week-7/test-prep/weeks-LOs/W7_filled_in_LOs.md

         -   In stepper, we iterated over each possible stepping location.
 If we could have made it to that point from our previous steps (ie that index was true in our table), we continued updating our table by marking the possible landing spots as true.
 -   Example of a tabulated fibonacci:

-    // Using tabulation
-    // Time Complexity: O(n)
-    //   - We are iterating through an array directly related to the size of the input and performing a constant number of calculations at each step (adding our two previous values together and storing the result in the array). function fib(n) {
-      // We create a table to track our values as we build them up
-      // We're making it n+1 here so that table[n] lines up with the nth fib number
-      // This is because arrays are zero-indexed.
-      // We could have used an array of length n, but we would have to remember that
-      // the nth fib number would then be stored at table[n-1].
-Completely doable,
-      // but I think making them line up is more intuitive. let table = new Array(n + 1);
-      // Seed our table with our starting values.
-      // Again, if we had a table of length n, we could have seeded table[0] = 1
-      // and table[1] = 1 and had the same final result with our indices shifted. table[0] = 0;
+    // Using tabulation // Time Complexity: O(n) // - We are iterating through an array directly related to the size of the input and performing a constant number of calculations at each step (adding our two previous values together and storing the result in the array). function fib(n) { // We create a table to track our values as we build them up // We’re making it n+1 here so that table\[n\] lines up with the nth fib number // This is because arrays are zero-indexed. // We could have used an array of length n, but we would have to remember that // the nth fib number would then be stored at table\[n-1\].
+Completely doable, // but I think making them line up is more intuitive. let table = new Array(n + 1); // Seed our table with our starting values. // Again, if we had a table of length n, we could have seeded table\[0\] = 1 // and table\[1\] = 1 and had the same final result with our indices shifted. table\[0\] = 0; table\[1\] = 1;
-      table[1] = 1;

-      // Iterate through our input and fill out our table as we go. for (let i = 2; i < table.length; i++) {
-        table[i] = table[i - 1] + table[i - 2];
+    // Iterate through our input and fill out our table as we go. for (let i = 2; i &lt; table.length; i++) { table\[i\] = table\[i - 1\] + table\[i - 2\]; }
-      }

-      // At the end, the final entry in our table is the result we are looking for.
-      // The table holds all of the sub-answers that we used to get to this result. return table[n];
+    // At the end, the final entry in our table is the result we are looking for. // The table holds all of the sub-answers that we used to get to this result. return table\[n\]; }
-    }

 Sorting Algorithms
 ------------------